-The NPS would assume a leadership role in working with Fire Island communities, the towns of Islip and Brookhaven, Suffolk County, and New York State to develop a coastal land use plan for Fire Island.
+CREDIT: DIANE ABELL Beachgoers enjoy sunbathing, swimming, and surfing in season, and beachcombing can be enjoyed throughout the year.
+ELEMENTS COMMON TO ACTION ALTERNATIVES 2 AND 3 COOPERATIVE STEWARDSHIP The NPS would commit to Cooperative Stewardship and would work collaboratively with Fire Island communities and other relevant entities to improve land use planning and regulations and to protect the environmental quality and distinctive character of Fire Island.
+To accomplish this, the NPS would propose the creation of a regular forum for communication, coordination, and collaboration in managing Fire Island.
+Two distinct alternative approaches would be considered, one of which could be adopted.
+Under any cooperative stewardship approach, the NPS would continue to manage Fire Island National Seashore in accordance with all applicable laws and policies including the National Park System Organic Act and NPS Management Policies.
+COASTAL LAND USE/ SHORELINE MANAGEMENT PLAN The NPS would assume a leadership role in working with Fire Island communities, the towns of Islip and Brookhaven, Suffolk County, and New York State to develop a coastal land use and shoreline management plan for Fire Island.
 The plan would be consistent with the Tentative Federally Supported Plan (TFSP) for FIMP and would articulate a comprehensive strategy for protecting coastal resources while accommodating land use development within the coastal zone on both federal and non-federal lands within the Seashore.
 The plan would address shoreline protection, land use controls, site planning, and design standards as well as post-storm response in the context of the dynamic barrier environment and emerging trends resulting from sea-level rise and climate change.
-The plan must be undertaken and adopted as a multi-lateral, collaborative effort.
+The plan must be undertaken and adopted as a multilateral, collaborative effort.